 a Low Vision Clinic client

 In preparation for your appointment, print the Confidential Information Release Authorization and Referral for Low Vision Services forms and sign each one if possible.
 After they are signed, send them to your eye doctor in advance of the Low Vision Evaluation.
 Your eye doctor can provide the requested information and fax it to the low vision therapist at the Council.
 Any information on your eye condition, provided before the Low Vision Evaluation, helps the low vision therapist to give you the best service.

-A vision rehabilitation therapist provides home, work or school site visits and asks questions to determine the impact of vision loss on daily activities.
-Potential solutions are recommended and instructions are provided in using compensatory skills and assistive devices, new approaches to common tasks and creating a safe environment.
+A vision rehabilitation therapist provides services in the home, in the workplace or in our own on-site classroom, where they perform a comprehensive assessment of the impact of vision loss on daily activities.
+Potential solutions are recommended and instructions are provided in using adaptive skills and assistive devices, new approaches to common tasks, and creating a safe environment.